Skip to main content

 What is term life insurance?

-A term life insurance policy provides coverage for a specific term or period of time, typically between 10 and 30 years.
-It is sometimes called "pure life insurance" because, unlike whole life insurance, this policy has no cash value component—it's designed purely to give your beneficiaries a payout if you pass away during the term.
+A term life insurance policy provides coverage for a specific term or period of time, typically between ten and 30 years.
+It is sometimes called "pure life insurance" because, unlike whole life insurance, this policy has no cash value component — it's designed purely to give your beneficiaries a payout if you pass away during the term.

-If you get a term policy to help protect your family, you should consider whether your family's need for life insurance will change before the term expires.
+If you’re considering a term policy, you should also think about how your family’s protection needs to help protect your family, you should consider whether your family's need for life insurance will change before the term expires.
 For example, will your kids be grown up and on their own?
 Will your house be paid off?
 Will there still be some money that can provide stability for the surviving spouse?

 Use our term life insurance cost calculator to estimate your monthly premiums.